scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In deleting an item from a versioning enabled bucket, all versions of that
-object remain in the bucket; however, Zenko inserts a delete marker.
+object remain in the bucket; however, XDM   inserts a delete marker.

 The following scenarios describe the behavior of a Multi-Object Delete request
 when versioning is enabled for a bucket.